lscaria/char_to_phone/README.md

 This repo contains a simple Seq2Seq model for character to phoneme conversion.

 ## Preprocessing:
-We use the [CMU pronouncation dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) as the input dataset.
+The [CMU pronouncation dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) is used as the input dataset.
 All files can be found in the data folder.

-We use TfRecords as the input to our seq2seq model.
-Each Record Example contains a word, the phoneme conversion, and the length of the conversion.
+The CMU dictionary is then transformed to tfRecords for the input to our seq2seq model.
+Each tfRecord Example contains a word, the phoneme conversion, and the length of the conversion.

 To create the processed dataset, run the below line, which will create train, dev, and test splits.